Unionism in Ireland: 1912 Home Rule Crisis

 Faced with the eventual enactment of Home Rule, Carson appeared to press this argument.
 On 28 September 1912, Ulster Day, he was the first to sign, in Belfast City Hall, Ulster's Solemn League and Covenant.
 This bound signatories "to stand by one another in defending for ourselves and our children our position of equal citizenship in the United Kingdom, and in using all means which may be found necessary to defeat the present conspiracy to set up a Home Rule Parliament in Ireland".

 In January 1913, Carson declared for the exclusion of Ulster and called for the enlistment of up to 100,000 Covenanters as drilled and armed Ulster Volunteers.
 On 23 September, the second Ulster Day, he accepted Chairmanship of a Provisional Government organised by Craig.
 If Home Rule were imposed "we will be governed as a conquered community and nothing else".
+In April, the Volunteers smuggled 26,000 rifles and 3,000,000 rounds of ammunition from Germany through Larne.

 By July 1914, the Ulster Covenant had been complemented by a British Covenant organised by Alfred Milner through the Union Defence League.
 Nearly two million signatories declared themselves willing to "supporting any action that may be effective" to prevent the people of Ulster being deprived "of their rights as citizens of the United Kingdom".